A-V-Jagannathan/FrozenLava-Encryptcon/README.md

 - The model belonging to that cluster, will check whether the transaction look fraudulent or not ( if it is similar to other transactions made by customers belonging to the same cluster, then non fraudulent)
 - This model does NOT prove it is a fraudulent transaction, rather detects abnormal transactions.
 It must be supplemented with a system which does secondary verification, if the activity looks suspicious.

-## Filename, Foldername and their description
+## Foldername and their description

 - Models: Contains the trained models used by our demonstration py files.
 - Demonstration: Contains the py files used for demonstration of our submission.
 - Data engineering and model-building notebooks: Contains the ipynb files used to build models and create data.
+- Dataset: Contains links and description for the data used.